Flat connections at infinity on knot surgery manifolds: Case studies

 Now we proceed to the Chern-Simons action corresponding to flat connections at infinity.
 We consider the integral \eqref{CSaction} and the path from every solution $x_0\in \Delta_0^+$ to the point $x_{\alpha^*}=1$ .
 This gives three values

-In order to independently confirm the above result, we resorted to the plumbed graph approach where we ignore the highest bivalent vertex.
 As a result, for the Brieskorn sphere $\overline{\Sigma(3,4,23)}$ we obtained 33 finite flat connections and 3 flat connections at infinity.\footnote{It would be very interesting to find any parallels with other studies of inverse-oriented Brieskorn spheres \cite{Harichurn:2025suf,Adams:2025qgj}.}

-Consider now the $-\frac{1}{2}$-surgery on $T(3,4)$, i.e. $\Sigma(3,4,25)$.
-By doing the analogous calculations, we find three flat connections at infinity with Chern-Simons action
+We have performed analogous calculation for $-\frac{1}{2}$-surgery on $T(3,4)$, i.e. $\Sigma(3,4,25)$.
+We obtained three flat connections at infinity with Chern-Simons actions

 \paragraph{} We will now investigate the presence of flat connections at infinity for non-torus knots.
 In particular, we will focus on $\pm 1/r$ surgery on a twist and double twist knot.